 The leaves of young plants are removed from the stems so that only cannabis buds remain.
 Then, while still attached to the stem, the shoots are rubbed between the palms.
 Imagine picking up a handful of flowers, stems, and everything, placing the bouquet between your palms and rubbing the flowers and stems on your palms.
-This is how you rub the cannabis buds to make the charas look.
+This is how you rub the cannabis buds to make the Charas look.

 Small dark brown, green or black resin stains will accumulate on the surface.
-Once all the resin has been removed from the hands and deposited on the surface, the charas maker can squeeze and roll the pieces to begin to form a ball or a stick.
+Once all the resin has been removed from the hands and deposited on the surface, the charas maker can squeeze and roll the pieces to form a ball or a stick.